-In most of the countries of this region, wind energy in 80's and 90's was unpopular and limited only to very small wind generators with capacity up to 2 KW for own use in remote areas with missing utility grid network.
+In most of this region's countries, wind energy in 80's and 90's was unpopular and limited only to very small wind generators with capacity up to 2 KW for own use in remote areas with missing utility grid network.
 Renewable energy support and incentive mechanisms have been the most important factors which enabled the growth of a market since 2000.
-The governments in the CEE and SEE countries introduced a number of measures to support alternative energy producers in order to meet targets set by the EU for higher usage of renewables.
+The governments in the CEE and SEE countries introduced some measures to support alternative energy producers to meet the EU's targets for higher usage of renewables.
 National Renewable Energy Action Plans (NREAP's) have been developed for each of EU member countries setting mandatory targets with Directive 2009/28/EC for renewable energy usage as a share of final energy consumption by 2020.
-Consequences of continued financial crisis in the EU zone are pressing policy-makers to cut costs, which could negatively affect the wind energy sector, which is dependent on government incentives and stable regulatory framework and laws accroding to CEE & SEE Countries Wind Power Market Outlook 2013 - 2018
+Consequences of the continued financial crisis in the EU zone are pressing policy-makers to cut costs, which could negatively affect the wind energy sector, which is dependent on government incentives and stable regulatory framework and laws according to CEE & SEE Countries Wind Power Market Outlook 2013 - 2018

 The maturing wind energy markets in Germany, Spain, France, Italy and subsidy cuts allowed investors to look for new opportunities in Central-Eastern (CEE) and South-Eastern European (SEE) nations after 2005.

-Our forecast for wind power sector in CEE and SEE countries is positive.
-Best developed markets are Czech Republic, Greece, Poland, Romania and Turkey.
-However subsidy cuts and grid saturation due to poor government participation in investment and planning process reduced development in some of these countries.
-On the other side liberalization of electricity markets and proposed EU-wide smart grid network between all EU member states could make possible after a few years export of produced electricty from markets with lower subsidy schemes and electricity prices to countries with high demand and higher electricity prices.
+Our forecast for the wind power sector in CEE and SEE countries is positive.
+Best developed markets are the Czech Republic, Greece, Poland, Romania and Turkey.
+However, subsidy cuts and grid saturation due to poor government participation in investment and planning processes reduced development in some countries.
+On the other side liberalization of electricity markets and proposed EU-wide smart grid network between all EU member states could make possible after a few years export of produced electricity from markets with lower subsidy schemes and electricity prices to countries with high demand and higher electricity prices.